arm61/pylj/docs/source/monte-carlo.md

 print(f"difference {abs(by_dynamics - by_monte_carlo) / abs(by_monte_carlo):.1%}")
 ```

 `restart()` begins a fresh record from the current configuration, so the samples cover only the settled run.
 The two methods reach the same average by different routes: one by following the motion, the other by drawing configurations with the Boltzmann weight.
-The remaining difference is statistical, and shrinks with longer runs.
+The remaining difference does not shrink with longer runs.
+Sixteen particles is a small system, and rescaling the velocities at every step holds the temperature in a slightly different way from the Metropolis rule; with more particles and a gentler thermostat the two draw closer.

 ## A potential only Monte Carlo can use